Compositional Separation of Control Flow and Data Flow

-Formally, a computon is a functor from \textbf{Comp} to \textbf{Set} (see Definition \ref{def:computon}) where \textbf{Set} is the category of sets and total functions and \textbf{Comp} is the free category generated by the following diagram:\footnote{Following the notation of function abstraction in Lambda Calculus, we use $\lambda$ to denote computons.}\,\footnote{Lifting conditions can be established to enforce (non-)emptiness, injectivity, surjectivity and even uniqueness, among others.
+Formally, a computon is a functor from \textbf{Comp} to \textbf{Set} (see Definition \ref{def:computon}) where \textbf{Set} is the category of finite sets and total functions and \textbf{Comp} is the free category generated by the following diagram:\footnote{Following the notation of function abstraction in Lambda Calculus, we use $\lambda$ to denote computons.}\,\footnote{Lifting conditions can be established to enforce (non-)emptiness, injectivity, surjectivity and even uniqueness, among others.
 Although such constraints can be straightforwardly applied on \textbf{Comp}, we do not present them for the clarity of argument.
 We simply assume that computons are well-defined if and only if the conditions imposed by Definition \ref{def:computon} are met (e.g., the surjectivity of the colouring function).
 A similar approach has been used in the context of databases for constraining database schemas \cite{spivak_database_2014}.}

 which consists of five objects and twelve morphisms (including identity and composite morphisms given by trivial paths and path concatenation, respectively).